© Jean Hayman IFRR

 Most Flatcoats settle very well and we will always be available for advice and help should any problems be encountered.

-A local Volunteer will be there for support.
+Your Area Co-ordinator or Volunteer will be there for support.

 Have you other Dogs or Cats?